 - a.
 Violation of patients' rights, rights of others, AOTA Code of Ethics, etc. - b.
 Unprofessional behavior - c.
 Unsafe practice, risks to patient care - d.
 Substance abuse - e.
 Failure to complete any of specified requirements - f.
 Continued unsatisfactory performance - g.
 Excessive tardiness/no show/no communication with site supervisor and AFWC - h.
 A score below a "3" on items 1, 2 and 3 of Section 1 of the AOTA FWPE (Fundamentals of Practice) - 3.
 Students who do not pass their first Level II rotation will meet with the Program Director and Academic Fieldwork Coordinator to determine future placement. - 4.
-Students will be required to complete another rotation the next available semester if a placement site can be found. - 5.
+Students will be required to complete another rotation in fall semester if a placement site can be found and if a course is approved by college administration.
+If a site is not available or approval to offer the course in the fall semester, the student would register for the spring course the following year. - 5.
 Placements for repeated fieldwork are dependent upon many factors.
 This would delay graduation. - 6.
 Students are responsible for the financial aspect of a repeated fieldwork experience.